innovationharvesters/pay-theory-ios/README.md

 ```

 Check our page on [CocoaPods](https://cocoapods.org) for the most recent version and
-beta versions, to use a specific or beta version add it to the line like so:
+development versions, to use a specific or development version add it to the line like so:

 ```ruby
 pod 'PayTheory', '~> 0.2.13-alpha.1'